unclecode/crawl4ai/README.md

 # Chunk token threshold
 CHUNK_TOKEN_THRESHOLD = 1000
 # Threshold for the minimum number of words in an HTML tag to be considered
 MIN_WORD_THRESHOLD = 5
 ```

 In the `crawler/config.py` file, you can:

+REMEBER: You only need to set the API keys for the providers in case you choose LLMExtractStrategy as the extraction strategy.
+If you choose CosineStrategy, you don't need to set the API keys.

 - Set the default provider using the `DEFAULT_PROVIDER` variable.
 - Add or modify the provider-model dictionary (`PROVIDER_MODELS`) to include your desired providers and their corresponding API keys.
 Crawl4AI supports various providers such as Groq, OpenAI, Anthropic, and more.
 You can add any provider supported by LiteLLM, as well as Ollama.